Skip to content

 When using the provided integrations, this is automatically handled for you.
 Only use this if you're injecting Wireup dependencies in a framework without an integration.

-Instead of retrieving services via container.get or parameters via container.params, you can inject them by applying the container as a decorator.
+Instead of manually retrieving services via container.get or parameters via container.params, you can inject them directly into function parameters using the container as a decorator.

 random = container.get(RandomService)